- Conversation starters with a child

 Obviously you’d hope that as your children grow up, such controls would become progressively less and less necessary and that when you ‘step aside’ they would be able to responsibly handle themselves in the online and technological world.
 This is why conversations setting out clear reasons for the parental controls have to accompany their use; guidance has to include instruction (conversations about why we set boundaries), example (hypocritical rules are never well received) and boundaries (potentially set by parental control software).

-Paying for chores – should we or shouldn’t we?
+Paying for chores – should we

 How do chores and pocket money work in your house?
 Are the two related?
 Begin looking for advice on this question, whether it be online or in person and you quickly start running into some very strong opinions, maybe you feel strongly about it yourself.
 And it’s an issue worth getting passionate about: the way we teach our children to handle responsibility and finances are two elements of their upbringing that are going to continue impacting their lives for many years to come.